-where $\sn u,\ \cn u$ and $\dn u$ denote the Jacobian elliptic functions (The power series exansions of the functions $\sn u,\ \cn u,\ \dn u$ and related functions are easily found.
+where $\sn u,\ \cn u$ and $\dn u$ denote the Jacobian elliptic functions.
+(The power series exansions of the functions $\sn u,\ \cn u,\ \dn u$ and related functions can be routinely found.
 They are given to quite high orders by Hancock \cite{H1958}).
 On the other hand, by results of Jacobi, which may be found in Whittaker and Watson's treatise \cite{WW1966} (or see Guo, Tu and Wang \cite{G1989}), for $u=2Kt/\pi$ and $|u|<K'$,